badoi/badoi.github.com/00-index.md

 Research Interests
 ------------------
 Previously while at Johns Hopkins University and then the Lieber Institute for Brain development, I worked with Drs.
 Brady Maher and [Andrew Jaffe](http://aejaffe.com).
-In Pittsburgh, I rotated with [Awndreas Pfenning](http://www.pfenninglab.org) at CMU in summer 2017 and [Anne-Ruxandra Carvunis](http://www.carvunis.com) in summer 2018.
+In Pittsburgh, I rotated with [Andreas Pfenning](http://www.pfenninglab.org) at CMU in summer 2017 and [Anne-Ruxandra Carvunis](http://www.carvunis.com) in summer 2018.

 Contact
 -------